How to Landscape a Yard Without Grass

 - Water in the morning when it is cooler and there’s a lesser chance for evaporation.

-- Install a moisture-sensing device that automatically turns the sprinklers on only when the soil is dry.
+- Install a moisture-sensing device that automatically turns the sprinklers on when the soil is dry.

-- Get rid of weeds that can compete with the plants for moisture.
+- Get rid of harmful weeds that compete with your plants for moisture.